NIBP Measurement Errors: Technical Troubleshooting Guide for BMETs

 For Philips NIBP hose compatibility by model, see How to Quickly Find NIBP Hoses for Philips Monitors.

-NIBP – MEASUREMENT FAILED Insufficient oscillation signal Verify GE Critikon cuff sizing; check position; retry
+NIBP – MEASUREMENT FAILED Insufficient oscillation signal Verify GE Critikon-compatible cuff sizing; check position; retry

-NIBP – EXCESSIVE MOTION Motion artifact Stabilize patient; support arm at heart level
+NIBP – EXCESSIVE MOTION Motion artifact Stabilize the patient; support the arm at heart level

-NIBP – AIR LEAK Pneumatic system leak Run leak test; check GE Dinaclick hose
+NIBP – AIR LEAK Pneumatic system leak Run the leak test; check the GE Dinaclick hose

-NIBP – CUFF OVERPRESSURE Pressure exceeded safety limit Check patient type setting; inspect for kinked hose
+NIBP – CUFF OVERPRESSURE Pressure exceeded the safety limit Check patient type setting; inspect for a kinked hose

-NIBP PUMP LEAKING Pneumatic leak Run built-in leak test (Main Menu → Maintenance → NIBP Leak Detection); check Mindray NIBP hose
+NIBP PUMP LEAKING Pneumatic leak Run the built-in leak test (Main Menu → Maintenance → NIBP Leak Detection); check the Mindray NIBP hose

 NIBP MEASUREMENT FAILED Insufficient signal Cuff sizing; patient position; retry

-NIBP CUFF TYPE ERROR Wrong cuff type for patient setting Verify patient type matches cuff size range
+NIBP CUFF TYPE ERROR Wrong cuff type for the patient setting Verify patient type matches the cuff size range

 Include these NIBP-specific checks in your regular patient monitor PM checklist.
-Document all results per your facility's BMET documentation and compliance procedures, as required by Joint Commission and CMS standards.
+Document all results per your facility's BMET documentation and compliance procedures, as expected under Joint Commission and CMS requirements.

-Visual inspection: cuff bladder, seams, Velcro Every PM cycle (6–12 months) No delamination, cracking, or seam separation
+Visual inspection: cuff bladder, seams, hook-and-loop closure Every PM cycle (6–12 months) No delamination, cracking, or seam separation

 Visual inspection: hose for kinks, cracks, discoloration Every PM cycle No visible damage; flexible without permanent kinks